 Hospice and Palliative Medicine Fellowship (Arizona)

-Other special features of Mayo Clinic's Hospice and Palliative Medicine Fellowship include:
+Features of Mayo Clinic's Hospice and Palliative Medicine Fellowship include:

-This fellowship program fulfills the requirements for fellowship training in hospice and palliative medicine as outlined by the American Board of Medical Specialties, the Accreditation Council for Graduate Medical Education, and the Family Medicine Residency Review Committee for Family Medicine.
+This fellowship fulfills the requirements for fellowship training in hospice and palliative medicine as outlined by the American Board of Medical Specialties, the Accreditation Council for Graduate Medical Education and the Residency Review Committee for Family Medicine.